saucelabs/sauce-docs/docs/screener/e2e-testing/workflow/baseline-branch.md

 ## Workflow Optimization

-When working with feature branches, Visual E2E can save you time and optimize your workflow by automating the following:
+When working with feature branches, Screener E2E can save you time and optimize your workflow by automating the following:

 - **Automatically Accept updates when merging to or from the base branch**: When merging an accepted base branch into a feature branch, Screener auto-accepts UI states that match the latest base branch test.
 And when merging into the base branch, Screener auto-accepts UI states that match the latest accepted feature branch test.
 - **Automatically pull initial baseline from the base branch**: This is useful for having a set of UI states to initially compare a new branch against.
 For example, if you create a new feature branch based off of the main branch, and you have a set of UI states on the main branch, you can then compare the new branch's visual changes to the main branch's UI states.